 On May 16, 2019, Huawei and 68 of its affiliates, including HiSilicon, were added to the U.S. Department of Commerce Entity List under the EAR.
 This action by the U.S. Department of Commerce imposed new export licensing requirements on exports, reexports, and in-country transfers of all U.S. regulated products, software and technology to the designated Huawei entities.
 On August 17, 2020, the U.S. Department of Commerce published final regulations expanding the scope of the U.S. EAR to include additional products that would become subject to export restrictions relating to Huawei entities including HiSilicon.
-These new regulations restrict the sale to Huawei and the designated Huawei entities of certain non-U.S. made items, such as semiconductor devices, manufactured for or sold to Huawei entities including HiSilicon under specific, detailed conditions set forth in the new regulations.
-These new regulations have impacted our sales to Huawei, HiSilicon and their suppliers.
+These new regulations restrict the sale to Huawei and the designated Huawei entities of certain non-U.S. made items, such as semiconductor devices, manufactured for or sold to Huawei entities including HiSilicon and their suppliers.
 We are taking appropriate actions, including filing license applications and obtaining licenses from the U.S. Department of Commerce.
 However, we do not expect these actions will mitigate the impact of the regulations on our sales to Huawei, HiSilicon and other suppliers.
 As a result, the regulations will continue to have an adverse impact on our business and financial results.
 It is uncertain the extent these new regulations and any additional regulations that may be implemented by the U.S. Department of Commerce or other government agency may have on our business with other customers or potential customers.
 Also, our controls related to Entity List compliance could be circumvented, exposing us to legal liabilities.